claraaortega/AplicacionTFG/README.md

 - gtools
 - visNetwork

-You can do it automatically by running the script "install_packages.R" included on the project.
+You can do it automatically by running the script "install_packages.R" included on the project with the command "source("install_packages.R")".